How to make a flax egg – an easy tutorial on how to use only two ingredients to make a flax egg – the perfect natural vegan egg substitute!

 You can general use the ratio 1:1 flax eggs to real eggs in:

-Maybe it’s just me, but this particularly tricky.
+Maybe it’s just me, but this is particularly tricky.
 Real eggs in brownies really help with the rise. – I recommend just trying a recipe that was made for flax eggs such as my vegan chocolate brownies.

 Great news: you can make flax eggs with chia!
 Substitute the chia seeds equally, grind the chia seeds, and use them similarly.